KionoKitse/FridgeMate-P11_00_00/README.md

 		* [Using Shape Detection API in Chrome to Detect if anyone is Watching the Video](https://medium.com/@eyevinntechnology/using-shape-detection-api-in-chrome-to-detect-if-anyone-is-watching-the-video-f3f898d2912)
 			*Another use case for the API
 ### Next Blog Post
-Barcode scanning
-One of the features of this software will be some way to keep track of what ingredients are available in the pantry.
-For this I was thinking that it would be useful to have some sort of way to quickly update the pantry without manually inputing in each value.
-For this, I'm thinking it would be nice to be able to scan barcodes.
-The barcodes would be useful when I don't have a receipt and would be an easy way to quickly update the pantry since a lot of products have the same UPC code regardless of the retailer.
-There are a lot of functions in this app that will be difficult but this is the one that I have the least amount of understanding around and would be highly specific.
-I'm focusing on this aspect first since it will make my life much easier if I start from a platform that I know already supports barcode reading.
-In deciding what method to implement I started by looking for tutorials for how to do barcode reading in a web app.
-What I've found is that there are some pretty good tutorials and examples out there so it's not going to be groundbreaking new stuff.
-I have a full list of notes and links in the <a href="https://github.com/KionoKitse/FridgeMate-P11_00_00/blob/main/README.md">"GitHub README"</a> file under the Notebook section.
-The summary from my research is that there are two-ish options that I'm considering.
-The first option is using QuaggaJS or ZXing for a fairly capable standard barcode reading option.
-It will work on pretty much any modern browser and seems to be well loved by the community.
-The other option is making use of the Shape Detection API.
-This is fairly new so it is only supported in Chrome and requires enabling the Experimental Web Platform features.
-It seems to be fast and works well but it doesn't have widespread adoption yet and I'm not sure if it will work with iOS.
-For now I'm thinking that it would be best to start with QuaggaJS first and if that doesn't work move to the Shape Detection API.